bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 *	Simple +Supportable
 ### 	Repeatable
 Applications must be architected to be repeatable.
-_Rationale:_ Applications must be architected to be repeatable across the [company] Group, so that we can develop once and deploy many times.
+_Rationale:_ Applications must be architected to be repeatable across the SuccessionWealth Group, so that we can develop once and deploy many times.
 It is most cost effective to build the ability to use applications internationally when they are initially designed.
 _Implications: Applications must be designed for repeatability, internationally across the Group, including:_ Character set; multiple languages; multiple currencies; legal requirements.
 It must be clear at initiation of the build phase, which countries, languages and currencies are to be supported.
 Where global or regional instances are required applications must not require separate instances to support multiple languages, currencies, legal requirements, etc.
 See also:
 *	Repeatable